Premier API companies, like Stripe, implement an additional expand parameter on all their

 At Pocketflows, we’re building our API with Ruby on Rails.
 Check out part two to learn tips and tricks from our sample implementation!

-Implementing the expand parameter is relatively straightforward, and we hope
+and database utilization.
+Implementing the expand parameter is relatively straightforward, and we

 Are you looking to build marketing tools in your VSaaS or consumer-facing business?
 At Pocketflows, we’re creating embedded APIs to build high-quality marketing products.
 We’re incorporating the best API practices and creating the best developer experience.
 If you’re interested in learning more, click the button below to schedule time with us!